Alfresco/docs-alfresco/content-services/latest/develop/getting-started.md

 separately and there is no need to stop the content server.
 * **Product support**: Product support sometimes have problems figuring out where a problem lies, in the product code or in the custom code.
 If they are separated it's much easier to see where the problem is and respond appropriately.
+* **Development speed**: When developing out-of-process extensions the code-change -> test roundtrip is faster as you don't have to restart Content Services to see the impact of a code change.
+This is a major benefit to the developers.

 You can see why developing out-of-process extensions is the way to go, for more info see [SDK 5]({% link content-services/latest/develop/oop-sdk.md %}).
 However, there are certain customizations that still has to be done in-process, such as implementing a content model.